-Over the last three years CME Group Inc. has grown its earnings per share (EPS) by an average of 32% per year (using a line of best fit).
-In the last year, its revenue is up 15%.
+CME Group Inc. has increased its earnings per share (EPS) by an average of 11% a year, over the last three years (using a line of best fit).
+In the last year, its revenue is up 25%.

 Has CME Group Inc. Been A Good Investment?

-Boasting a total shareholder return of 126% over three years, CME Group Inc. has done well by shareholders.
-As a result, some may believe the CEO should be paid more than is normal for companies of similar size.
+Boasting a total shareholder return of 94% over three years, CME Group Inc. has done well by shareholders.
+This strong performance might mean some shareholders don't mind if the CEO were to be paid more than is normal for a company of its size.

 Terry Duffy is paid around what is normal the leaders of larger companies.